Myles Fukunaga

 Myles Yukata Fukunaga (February 4, 1909 – November 19, 1929) was a Japanese-American from Honolulu, Hawaii.
 On September 18, 1928, he kidnapped and murdered George Gill Jamieson, the 10-year-old son of a local banker.
+He was inspired to commit by the crime by the Leopold and Loeb and Marion Parker cases.

 Subsequent to the murder, he demanded a $10,000 ransom.
 Before the body of the victim was found, the Hawaiian Trust Company offered a reward of $5,000 with no questions asked.
 Fukunaga eventually received $4,000 in $5 bills from the victim's father before he was arrested.
 He was convicted of first degree murder, sentenced to death, and executed.